Moving to Alaska 101

 Is it true that I can get paid to move there?

-Unfortunately, it’s not true.
-But you can get paid to live there — after establishing residency and applying for the Permanent Fund Dividend (PFD).
+That’s just a myth!
+But you can get paid to live there after establishing residency and applying for the Permanent Fund Dividend (PFD).
 Read more about the Alaska PFD.

 Whether you’re looking to live in a larger city with all the amenities or a small village only accessible by ferry, Alaska can meet almost any need.
 If you want to attend a university, Anchorage or Fairbanks may be the best bet.
 But for a slower pace of life, rural communities like Gateway or Ester may be a better option.
 Take a look at some of the best places to live in each region of Alaska.